 4. Active failover covers that systems that run one environment only (main env).

-As an additional option that could be configured for an active failover is a CARP (Common Access Redundancy Protocol) interface usage.
-The Common Access Redundancy Protocol, or CARP, is an inherent application within the FreeBSD OS network stack, which provides the “heartbeat” private network connection between two Sippy instances, performing error detection and presenting a virtual IP to bind each Sippy instance.
+As an additional option that could be configured for an active failover is a CARP (Common Address Redundancy Protocol) interface usage.
+The Common Address Redundancy Protocol, or CARP, is an inherent application within the FreeBSD OS network stack, which provides the “heartbeat” private network connection between two Sippy instances, performing error detection and presenting a virtual IP to bind each Sippy instance.

 CARP advantages in comparison to Sippy's script: